ImpressiveTaste/Dyno-MCHP-Repository-WIP/README.md

    - Press **Connect**
    - Switch to the **Model** tab

-You're now running miniDyno in standalone mode.
+You're now running MCHP-Dyno in standalone mode.

 ---